-Students, who stay at the dormitory, will be registered by the dorm’s administration.
+Students who stay at the dormitory will be registered by the dorm’s administration.

-The foreigners having the registration of stay (Meldunek) for longer than 3 months are being given the PESEL number – personal number of Public Electronic System of Population Evidence (Powszechny Elektroniczny System Ewidencji Ludności – PESEL)
+Foreigners having the registration of stay (Meldunek) for longer than 3 months are being given the PESEL number – personal number of Public Electronic System of Population Evidence (Powszechny Elektroniczny System Ewidencji Ludności – PESEL)

-PESEL numbers may be also required by various Polish institutions (i.e. to conclude contracts for renting a flat, renting a car, buying internet and cable TV access etc.)
+PESEL numbers may be required by various Polish institutions (i.e. to conclude contracts for renting a flat, renting a car, buying internet and cable TV access etc.)

 Responsibility for obtaining and maintaining legal status remains with the student.

-Dormitory and School administration will assist you with preparation of documents required to apply for registration of stay and the Residence Card.
+Dormitory and School administration will assist you with the preparation of documents required to apply for registration of stay and the Residence Card.